 We studied the effect of taking a lactic acid bacteria product (OM-X) on the bone structure.
 The subjects are 157 males and females, ages from 20 to 70 years.
 The bone density and bone mineral content measurements were taken on the radial and ulna on upper arm of the opposite side of each subject’s handedness.
 The main results are as follows:

-- 1. For both men and women, the bone mineral content showed higher in the groups taking OM?X than the groups without OM-X (p
+- 1. For both men and women, the bone mineral content showed higher in the groups taking OM?X than the groups without OM-X (p<0.05).
+In comparison with others their age, the groups over 40 had lower bone mineral content than the groups younger than 40 (p<0.05).

-- 2. For both men and women, the bone density in the groups taking OM-X was higher than in the groups without OM-X (p
+- 2. For both men and women, the bone density in the groups taking OM-X was higher than in the groups without OM-X (p<0.05).
+In comparison with their age, groups older than 40 had lower bone density than the groups younger than 40 (p<0.05).

 In conclusion, it appears that lactic acid bacteria OM-X promotes the bone health.
 We assume that it affects enterobacteria in the intestine, improving absorption.